Frozen Shoulder Part III: Treatment

 Better rest equates to better healing, period.
 Focusing on reducing the pain first allows us to improve the quality of sleep and tap back into healing processes that may be operating sub-optimally.
 We must also consider what rest means.
 In the case of Frozen shoulder, it can often be brought on by too much of the wrong kind of rest (see Frozen Shoulder part I – Immobilization).

 Therapeutic exercise is a requirement for the full recovery of Frozen shoulder.
 There are three types that are recommended: isometric, stretching, and strengthening exercises.
 Exercise, in combination with the other elements of the treatment plan help the body to remodel the restricted tissues.
 Additionally, because they are done daily these exercises contribute to minimizing pain and restoring range of motion.
 Using the arm as much as tolerable while healing, this helps to maintain the gains made with Active Release Technique (A.R.T.).
-The key reason daily exercise is so important is that if the Frozen shoulder is not used or is ‘babied’ as might be a patient’s tendency, the condition will actually take longer to resolve.
+Daily exercise is so important.
+Resting Frozen shoulder too long might prolong the condition.
+How exercises that are within patients tolerance accelerates recovery.

 Standing tall raising the top of your head and allowing the muscles in your shoulders, chest, stomach and your neck to relax.
 Poor posture and shoulder position in particular is often a factor in Frozen Shoulder onset.
 It sounds simple, but this is an important part of the recovery process.